 One of the things that forced this up or out policy was something called High Year of Tenure which forced people to make rank or be separated.
 It still exists, but thanks to the previous Chief Master Sergeant of the Air Force, Chief Kaleth Wright, the timeframes were greatly extended to allow an E-5 to get to the 20-year mark before being schwaked.
 Under the current rule, an E-3 would be booted at 10 years.

 But here’s the deal.
-An E-5 with 15 years TIS will raise eyebrows and probably the majority of leaders would shake their collective heads and think to themselves, “What’s wrong with that guy that he’s still a Staff?
-[Staff Sergeant, E-5 in USAF] ” I guarantee you that most Staffs who find themselves in this position are struggling in their professional careers due to these negative perceptions from others.
+An E-5 with 15 years TIS (Time In Service) will raise eyebrows and probably the majority of leaders would shake their collective heads and think to themselves, “What’s wrong with that guy that he’s still a Staff?
+[Staff Sergeant, E-5 in USAF] ” I guarantee you that most Staff Sergeants who find themselves in this position are struggling in their professional careers due to these negative perceptions from others.

 Invariably I always got the, “Well I’d tell him he needs to advance because everyone has to take on leadership responsibilities.”
 Or, “I’d counsel him that he needs to move up so that others below him could move up.”
 Or, “I’d tell him that the AF needs good supervisors, and moving up is part of that.”

 Here’s the response I always gave them.
 “Why in the world would we make this guy move up if he doesn’t want to?
 Leave him where he’s happy and utilize him to the max.
-And as far as I’m concerned he can stay there for 35 years as a Staff.”
+And as far as I’m concerned he can stay there for 35 years as an E-5.”
 Needless to say, I usually got stunned looks.

 Listen, if the mission truly comes first then I want all my AGE [Aerospace Ground Equipment] working 100% and reliably with short downtimes.
 Why?
 Because I need that equipment to generate jets.
 And generating jets is the prime mission way above any others the AF currently touts.
 And if SSgt Bagodonutz is that great then I want him and I’ll fight to keep him happy.
 And if I hear you disparaging him for his lack of advancement then you and I will have a chat behind the hangar.